-The file overview (D) lets you select a file to edit.
+The file overview to the left lets you select a file to edit.
 The file is then opened in the editor.
 The name of the file that is important for the programming task is usually mentioned in the exercise task description.
-In the editor (E), you will write the actual code.
+In the editor, you will write the actual code.
 If you have multiple files open, you can switch between them by using the tabs above the editor.
-After you wrote your program, you have to compile it (B).
-Compile time errors are listed in the output area (G).
+After you wrote your program, you have to compile it (A).
+Compile time errors are listed in the output area.
 If your program compiles without errors, you can execute it by clicking on the run button (B).
-During program execution, the output area (E) shows the output of your program.
-In the input area (H), you can enter the input for the program.
-Use return or the send button to send the input to your program.
-Further, there is the task area (F).
-The task area shows the programming task you are currently working on, the result of your previous submissions, and a short description of the task.
+To test your solution, you can run it against a set of predefined test inputs.
+This is done by pressing the test button (C).